Flone-dnb/nameless-engine/README.md

 </details>

 <details>
-<summary>Easy to use serialization and deserialization for custom user types (click to show an example)</summary>
+<summary>Easy to use serialization and deserialization for custom user types</summary>

 ```C++
 // PlayerSaveData.h